 Preventing discrimination at work is a long and ongoing process.
-The first of which involves creating an anti-discrimination policy that applies to all employees, contractors, visitors, customers and stakeholders.
+The first of which involves creating an anti-discrimination policy that applies to all employees and workers, contractors, visitors, customers and stakeholders.

-The purpose of this policy is to highlight your organisation’s stance on all forms of harassment and discrimination that may occur in the workplace.
-It should reflect your beliefs and protect your employees, customers and stakeholders from offensive or harmful behaviour.
+The purpose of this policy is to highlight your organisation's stance on all forms of harassment and discrimination that may occur in the workplace.
+It should reflect your beliefs and protect everyone from offensive or harmful behaviour.

 In this document, you'll include information on: